syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 {% endtabs %}

-Refer to this [link](https://help.syncfusion.com/xamarin/sfchart/datamarker) to learn more about the options available in [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html) to customize data markers.
+Refer to this [link](https://help.syncfusion.com/xamarin/sfchart/datamarker) to learn more about the options available in chart to customize data markers.

 ## Enable legend